 All Masters’ students take the basic MCP Gateway classes.
 The Gateway curriculum has been designed to familiarize students with the evolution of major theories, concepts, applications and ongoing debates within the field of urban studies and planning.
 For doctoral students, the program of study is developed jointly with the student and the student’s advisor, under guidelines and course requirements set by the Department’s Ph.D. committee.

-Concentration in International Development
+Minor in International Development

 Each IDG student in the Master’s program is required to take the following courses: